 This state of affairs must have carried on for many years through several generations until 1920 when a gentleman named James Seddon joined the operation, ultimately purchasing the firm, and there is no doubt that his involvement, bringing a managerial aspect to the business for the first time, allowed for consolidation and more firmly established the development of the business towards what we see today.

 In 1945 Mr Seddon sold the firm to Mr & Mrs Donald Baker who had previously carried on business under the name of T Baker & Sons (Compton) Ltd in a company originally started by Donald Baker's grandfather, Thomas Baker.
-Following acquisition and subsequent mergers, premises at Grove Street, Wantage and Mayers Lane, Newbury were added to the company's operations.
+Following the acquisition and subsequent mergers, premises at Grove Street, Wantage and Mayers Lane, Newbury was added to the company's operations.

 Over the course of time Oakes Bros. became agricultural implement merchants and the business gradually expanded as the demand grew for mechanisation on the farm.

 In 1950 the company was appointed Ford tractor main dealers and since then Oakes Bros. have acquired various sites and businesses with the latest acquisitions being Watson & Haig at Andover in 1990, John Wilder (Agricultural) at Reading and Wallingford in 1996, Sussex Tractors at Horsham in 2004 and William Wheatley (Wickham) Ltd in 2005.

 The company currently operates out of depots located at East Ilsley, Horsham & Micheldever.

 Oakes will be moving into their fourth depot in the coming weeks having recently completed the purchase of land in Coombe Bissett.